 What happens if I get sand in my vagina?

-No matter how you end up with sand in your lower extremities — whether you’re building a sand castle or boinking — don’t panic, says Mary Jane Minkin, MD, a practicing OB/GYN and professor at Yale School of Medicine.
-“I wouldn’t be too worried about it, it’s uncomfortable and irritating more than anything else,” Dr. Minkin says.
+No matter how you end up with sand in your lower extremities — whether you’re building a sandcastle or boinking — don’t panic, says Mary Jane Minkin, MD, a practising gynaecologist and professor at Yale School of Medicine.
+“I wouldn’t be too worried about it, it’s uncomfortable and irritating more than anything else,” Dr Minkin says.

 In the worst-case scenario, though, sand can cause abrasions, or disrupt the pH balance of the vagina, potentially causing a bacterial infection, says Dr. Duncan.
 The bacteria may come more from contaminants in the sand than the sand itself, she adds.
 “Animals walk on the sand, there’s bird poop, kids are in it — things you wouldn’t preferentially want in the vagina,” Dr. Duncan says.
 “But it’s unlikely to cause a major problem.”